New Jersey Devils 2024/25 Stanley Cup Futures - NHL Lines

 And the Great One had a case to make.
 The Devils never had a winning season in their first five years of operations.
 But a stirring 1988 playoff run gave the franchise identity and created a fan base.
 From 1988 through 2012, the Devils missed the Stanley Cup Playoffs only three times.

-Lou Lamoriello was the architect of the New Jersey success and Stanley Cup titles.
-Lamoriello soon became the absolute dictator of the Devils and transformed them into a perennial Cup contender and a secretive organization that developed its own mystique.
+Lou Lamoriello was the architect of New Jersey's success and Stanley Cup titles.
+He soon became the Devils' absolute dictator and transformed them into a perennial Cup contender and a secretive organization that developed its own mystique.
 Lamoriello had three different head coaches for his three Stanley Cup championship teams.
 He was never afraid to fire a head coach late in the regular season before the playoffs.
 Larry Robinson took over with eight games to play in 2000 and led New Jersey to a Cup title.

 The greatest Devil player of all time was goaltender Martin Brodeur.
-His #30 is one of five numbers retired by the Devils.
+The Devils retired his #30, one of five numbers.
 The others are defenseman Ken Daneyko #3, defenseman Scott Stevens #4, left wing Patrik Elias #26, and defenseman Scott Niedermayer #27.

 NHL Teams